 FIT FOOD scales

 Classifying food as generally "good" or "bad" is an oversimplification.
-FIT FOOD helps you to avoid this mistake.
+FIT FOOD helps you to start digging a bit deeper.

 Food has different components like protein, fiber, carbs, and fat.
 Therefore, the same food item may contribute to your healthy diet in one dimension and be a liability in another dimension.
-Additionally, some foods viewed with suspicion health-wise (like carbs or plant-based oil) are quite cost-effective nutrients with a low carbon footprint - and are therefore vital in the food mix.
+Additionally, some foods viewed with suspicion health-wise (like high-carb food or plant-based oil) are quite cost-effective nutrients with a low carbon footprint - and are therefore vital in the food mix.

 Therefore, the mix of foods is what is important for your health and the environment.
 To explore this FIT FOOD offers several views, used in the different game modes:

 View 1: "per 100g"